 In a phone conversation with his South Korean counterpart, Panetta and Defense Minister Kim Kwan-Jin "agreed that it is critical to remain prudent with respect to all matters related our security posture there and pledged to keep one another informed in the coming days".

-5.29pm Ban Ki-moon, the leader of the UN and the former foreign secretary of South Korea has pledged to increase UN help for the DPRK after the death of Kim Jong-il.
+UN and the former foreign secretary of South Korea has pledged to increase UN help for the DPRK after the death of Kim Jong-il.
 The UN has been desperately trying to raise international funds to support the people of North Korea amid a new food crisis - but less than 20pc of the $218m sought has been raised.

 "The secretary general reaffirms his commitment to peace and security on the Korean peninsula.
 The United Nations system will continue to help the people of the DPRK (North Korea)," said spokesman Farhan Haq.